sifteo/thundercracker/docs/doxygen/src/device_mgmt.md

 ## Example

 For instance, let's extract the save data for the __Hello World SDK Example__ shown in the manifest output above.
-Note that the __VOL__ code for this app is __10__, which we need to pass to swiss.
+Specify the package string of the game you'd like to extract from - this is the same string you used in Sifteo::Metadata::package().
 The steps are as follows:

-    $ swiss savedata extract 10 saved.bin
+    $ swiss savedata extract com.sifteo.extras.hello saved.bin

 Now `saved.bin` contains all the StoredObject records that were found on the Base, in a simple binary format.
 Since StoredObject data is opaque to the system, we don't offer any standard way of formatting or parsing it.
 However, __tools/savedata.py__ within your SDK installation can serve as a template for parsing these files.
 By default, it will print savedata contents to stdout, dumping the hex value of user data.
 Invoke it as follows: